Oral Roberts University

-Oral Roberts University (ORU) is a private evangelical university in Tulsa, Oklahoma.
-Founded in 1963, the university is named after its founder, Charismatic Christian preacher Oral Roberts.
+Oral Roberts University (ORU) is a private Evangelical university in Tulsa, Oklahoma.
+Founded in 1963, the university is named after its founder, Oral Roberts, a renowned American Charismatic Christian preacher and televangelist.

 Sitting on a 385 acre campus, ORU offers over 70 undergraduate degree programs along with 20 graduate programs across six colleges.
 ORU is classified among "Master's Colleges & Universities: Medium Programs".
-The university enrolls approximately 5,000 students.
+The university enrolled over 6,000 students for the first time in 2025.

+In recent years, the Oral Roberts Golden Eagles have performed above expectation in both college baseball and basketball, including reaching the College World Series in 2023.